Peaker Plants—The Dirty Band Aid Solution to High Energy Demand

 What is a peaker plant?

-Peaker plants are powered to meet peak demand in cities and generally are less efficient and have higher emission rates of greenhouse gases than typical power plants.
+Peaker plants support the energy grid by powering up during times of high energy demand.
+They’re generally less efficient and have higher emission rates of greenhouse gases than typical power plants.

 On average, peaker plants emit 60 million tons of CO2 each year.
-Considering that they run less than 5 percent of the time, they significantly contribute to climate change.
+While they would typically run less than 5% of the time, about 300 hours per year, they still account for 2x - 3x the carbon emissions of a typical power plant.

 Peaker plants create hazardous living conditions